-Non-cash investing activities in 2017 include an accrual of \$3.6 million for purchases of property and equipment (including capital lease obligations).
-Non-cash financing activities in 2017 include 624,044 common shares issued for the partial unwind of warrant transactions during the second quarter of 2017 that had a value of approximately \$30.3 million, the receipt of 136,369 shares with an approximate value of \$7.5 million to unwind the remaining bond hedge transactions during the fourth quarter of 2017 and the issuance to bond holders of 136,347 shares with an approximate value of \$7.5 million upon conversion of the remaining 2017 Notes.
-Other non-cash financing activities in 2017 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
-The total net adjustment was \$12.7 million, net of tax of \$7.7 million.
-Additionally, non-cash financing activities in 2017 include so for \$5.6 million of dividends declared but not yet paid.
+Non-cash investing activities in 2018 include an accrual of \$3.5 million for purchases of property and equipment (including capital lease obligations) and a note receivable with a present value of \$2.5 million for the amounts to be collected associated with the sale of the U.K. Tooling business.
+Non-cash financing activities in 2018 include 114,778 common shares issued for the unwind of the remaining warrant transactions associated with the 2017 Notes during the first half of 2018 that had a value of approximately \$7.6 million.
+Other non-cash financing activities in 2018 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
+The total net adjustment was \$11.6 million, net of tax of \$3.7 million.
+Additionally, non-cash financing activities in 2018 include solve the solve the total net adjustment was \$11.6 million, net of tax of \$3.7 million.